American ExpressAmerican ExpressAmerican ExpressAmerican ExpressAmerican Express

 Move Savings on State Income Tax Returns

-Some states automatically update their income tax rules to follow whatever the federal government does, others update their rules by legislation, and a few go their own way.
-Accordingly, as of July 2019, only seven states still allowed a moving tax deduction and/or continued to exclude moving reimbursements from income:
+Some states automatically update their income tax rules to follow whatever the federal government does, others update their rules by legislation, and a few go their own way.3

 Among states that have retained moving expense deductions, rules can vary.
-For example, New York and California still allow a moving expense deduction and exclude qualified employer moving expense reimbursements from income on your state return.4,5 It’s a good idea to check with your tax advisor or tax software to understand your state’s current rules, since they can change.
-For instance, after originally deciding to keep its moving expense deduction, Virginia reversed itself and eliminated it.6
+For example, New York and California still allow a moving expense deduction and exclude qualified employer moving expense reimbursements from income on your state return.6,7 It’s a good idea to check with your tax advisor or tax software to understand your state’s current rules, since they can change.

 Ways Your Employer Can Help

-For many taxpayers on the move, the federal tax overhaul is a double whammy: If your employer reimburses the cost of your move or offers you a relocation bonus, that’s now taxable income.
-What’s more, your employer can no longer claim your reimbursed relocation costs as a business deduction on its own tax return.7
+For many taxpayers on the move, the federal tax overhaul is a double whammy: If your employer reimburses the cost of your move or offers you a relocation bonus, that’s now taxable income.8

 If All Else Fails: Savings, Points, and Rebates